Skip to content

 Renting Out Property in Tuscany 2026: Short-Term Rental Rules, CIN, and Taxes

-Since January 2025, every holiday rental in Italy needs a CIN (Codice Identificativo Nazionale).
-Tax rates shifted in 2026.
-Tuscany added its own regional layer on top.
-If you own a casale in Tuscany and plan to rent it part of the year, here’s what you need to get right before the first guest arrives.
+Rental income from a Tuscan house covers its running costs in most cases and refinances its purchase price in almost none.
+That distinction is the heart of the decision.
+Since 2025, every holiday let in Italy needs a national registration number, the tax rates shifted in 2026, and Tuscany has added its own regional layer on top.
+If you own a casale and plan to let it for part of the year, here is what to get right before the first guest arrives.

 How short-term rental works in Tuscany in 2026